Turbochimp/designht23/content/analysis/index.md

 <div class="subGridA subWrapB met" markdown=1>

-Metod
+Methodology
 -----------------------

 <div class = "r1" markdown=1>

 To gather the color-codes used in the website, I use the color-pipette available in the firefox webbrowser, as well as the [Adobe Colorwheel](https://color.adobe.com/create/color-wheel) to map the color harmony that was applied when designing the website.

 To the left are some of the prominent colors used from each website.

+I sampled the most prominent colors from each website, and entered them into adobe's color wheel function.

+This enabled to gather some form of a color-scheme which i could cross-reference to the examples that we learned from in the "Introduction to Color Theory" [article](https://webdesign.tutsplus.com/an-introduction-to-color-theory-for-web-designers--webdesign-1437a).

+CNN and SVT have a more grayscale monochromatic color-scheme with a single accent-color, both being red.
+Comparatively, Aftonbladet utilizes a Triadic color scheme for its accents, using shades of red and yellow with a strong blue, while maintaining the status-quo of the gray/white framing, that it shares with SVT.

 </div>